EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-instantiate the potential snow melt based on temperature &amp; net radiation on days with f_airT &gt; 0.0°C. instantiate the potential snow melt based on temperature &amp; net radiation on days with f_airT &gt; 0.0 °C
+Snowmelt based on temperature and net radiation when air temperature exceeds 0°C.

 **Parameters**
 - **Fields**